libxengine/XEngine_AVCodecApp/README.en.md

 Not currently supported.

 ## Registration
-Our software requires registration for use, costing 200 RMB per year.unlimited 1000.
+Our software requires registration for use.
 Please contact us to register.
+- Trial Version: Free, provides format re-muxing only
+- Standard Version: ¥200/year, provides encoding/decoding services
+- Professional Version: ¥300/year, provides filter and effects support
+- Ultimate Version: ¥500/year, provides AI detection and processing support
-You can also try the trial version.
+- Unlimited Version: ¥1000 one-time, no time limitations You can also try the trial version.
 The trial version does not support codecs, filters, or image processing.ai need unilimit version.

 #### get more?